Statistics Notebook

 r_spearman, p = stats.spearmanr(payment_df['amount'], payment_df['duration_mins'])

-Spearman measures rank correlation — use it when the relationship is monotonic but not necessarily linear, or when the data contains outliers.
+Spearman measures rank correlation.
+Use it when the link goes in one direction but is not necessarily a straight line, or when the data has outliers.

 Correlation vs Causation

-Correlation does not imply causation.
-Two variables can be correlated because: 1.
+Correlation does not mean causation.
+Two variables can move together because: 1.
 A causes B 2.
 B causes A 3.
 A third variable C causes both 4.
 Pure coincidence

-Example: ice cream sales and drowning rates are correlated — both increase in summer.
+Example: ice cream sales and drowning rates move together — both go up in summer.
 The cause is hot weather, not ice cream.

 Always ask: what is the mechanism?
-Is there a plausible causal path?
-Can we run an experiment to test it?
+Is there a believable cause-and-effect path?
+Can you run an experiment to test it?

 Simple Linear Regression

-Regression quantifies how much one variable changes when another changes by one unit.
+Regression measures how much one variable changes when another changes by one unit.

 from scipy.stats import linregress